 Keeping these pieces of peer-reviewed, published evidence in mind, here are the pesticides detected in tests conducted in late 2018 for my book Smoke No Evil.

 Complementing the “Smoke No Evil” data, these 2022 data are from the first peer-reviewed, published research on pesticide residues in cigarettes since the mid-1970s.
-No child of any smoking mother anywhere in the world will be spared exposure in her womb.
+No child of any smoking mother anywhere in the world will be spared exposure during their pre-birth development.

 https://www.tandfonline.com/doi/abs/10.1080/08958378.2022.2037791

-If pesticides in cigarettes are a contributing cause of Meth addiction, then wouldn’t it make sense to ban the presence of pesticides in tobacco and cannabis completely?
+If pesticides in cigarettes are a contributing cause of substance abuse and addiction, then wouldn’t it make sense to ban the presence of pesticides in tobacco and cannabis completely?
 Can’t be done, some might say, but I would say take a look at the left hand column in the data.
-It can and should be done, quite profitably too.
+Organic tobacco products can definitely be done, and quite profitably too, and organic cannabis has been the natural way of responsible growers for generations until corporate cannabis came along.

-There is no reason other than easy criminal profit for pesticides to be used in growing anything that people are going to be inhaling.
-When it comes to food the human body has the liver that acts as a powerful detoxifying organ, but the lungs do nothing but take in the pesticides and distribute them throughout the body.
+There is no reason other than easier profit for pesticides to be used in growing anything that people are going to be inhaling.
+When pesticides come in food our bodies can depend on our liver to act as a powerful detoxifying organ, but our lungs simply take in the pesticides and pass them into the blood, which distributes them throughout the body.
 Many of the pesticides you see above are especially adept at crossing the placental barrier.

-I propose that what we are seeing on our streets today is a simple and direct result of the mothers of these ravaged people smoking cigarettes and inhaling pesticides during pregnancy.
+I believe that the addiction we are seeing on our streets and also the addiction hidden from view is at least in part a simple and direct result of the fact that the mothers of these addicted people smoked and therefore they inhaled pesticides every day during pregnancy.
 If the data on pesticides in tobacco products had not been totally absent from scientific, medical and public view for the past 50 years, what might be the situation today?
+Could access to this information have changed any minds about smoking during pregnancy?

 So, given the evidence, what do you think needs to be done?